nickimpark/Dog-Classification/README.md

 ## About

-This project was aimed at creating a microservice for classifying dogs by breeds.
+This project is aimed at creating a microservice for classifying dogs by breeds.
 The EfficientNet-B0 Model was trained on ImageWoof2-320 Dataset and has 74.42% validation accuracy.

 Project repository contains:
 * config.py - congiguration file